akumina/AkuminaDev/docs/AK-Service-Hub.md

 In our service we have 2 methods that show us how to determine login state and also access data from the Akumina APIs:

-- IsUserLoggedIn â€“ determines if the user is currently logged into the AppManager
+- IsUserLoggedIn - determines if the user is currently logged into the AppManager
-- GetCurrent â€“ If logged in, then it will return info about the current user
+- GetCurrent - If logged in, then it will return info about the current user

 In both, note the call to the Akumina ObjectFactory, in this case the IUserService: